edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Referenced_TransportMeans.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004049
-Comments: <br/>The devices used to convey goods or other objects from place to place during logistics cargo movements.<br/>Reference to a device or method used to convey people, goods, or other objects from place to place.<br/>
+rdfs:comment | Reference to a device or method used to convey people, goods, or other objects from place to place. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Logistics_TransportMeans.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003819
+rdfs:comment | The devices used to convey goods or other objects from place to place during logistics cargo movements. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: